kmlawson/china-revolutions-mo3337/README.md

 Course handbook for China's Revolutions honours module for third years students in the School of History at the University of St Andrews

+Download the file "handbook.pdf" if you only want the final compiled PDF of the handbook.

 The Spring 2015 Version of This Module Handbook is now bundled as a release:

 **[Spring 2015 Release](https://github.com/kmlawson/china-revolutions-mo3337/releases/tag/2015)**